 - Disappeared Dad: Charlotte has 514 children and their father is neither mentioned nor seen.
 Given the courtship habits of Araneus cavaticus, this is probably for the best.

-- Down on the Farm: The Zuckerman's Farm is the main setting of the story but early on Wilbur is born on the Arable farm.
+- Down on the Farm: The Zuckerman's Farm is the main setting of the story, although Wilbur is shown being born on the Arable farm.

 - Dying Alone: Charlotte dies alone as Wilbur is being taken home from the fair.

-- Filthy Fun: In the film version, Wilbur is the only barn animal to like rain, because with rain comes mud, which he likes to play in.
+- Filthy Fun: Wilbur is the only barn animal to like rain because with rain comes mud, which he likes to play in.